wolfyreload/bazzite-dx/README.md

 # VM Image

-- **Virtual Machine Manager** - Needed for running Windows in a VM or for testing Bazzite ISOs
+- **VirtualBox** - Needed for running Windows in a VM or for testing Bazzite ISOs

 # Rebasing to this image